SheidaAbedpour/Shamir-Secret-Sharing/README.md

 2. **Divide the secret among `n` participants**:
    Select `n` points from the polynomial and distribute them to the shareholders.
 3. **Reconstruct the secret**:
-   At least `T-1` participants are needed to reconstruct the secret.
-These participants collaborate to solve `T` equations with `T` unknowns to find the intercept of the polynomial, which is the secret.
+   At least `T` participants are needed to reconstruct the secret.
+These participants collaborate to find the intercept of the polynomial, which is the secret.

 ## Mathematical Background
 To find the intercept, the Lagrange interpolation formula is used: